Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Introduction

+In this paper, we propose to approximate chance-constraints by using large-deviations (LD) theory.
+This is markedly different from the approach of using Monte-Carlo methods~\cite{Calafiore2005}.
+Such methods can be effective but can require a large number of samples.
+Specifically, they are difficult to implement in our dynamic continuous-time setting.
+Another approach is to develop analytic convex approximations along the lines suggested in~\cite{Nemirovski2006}.
+Unfortunately, this method also seems mainly designed for static problems, and it appears hard to implement it in our dynamic setting.

+In this work, we aim to develop analytic tools which are explicit enough so as to be useful for planning and control of power grids in the short-term.
+Our work is complementary to recent efforts on managing supply-side uncertainty via demand response \cite{li11,Madaeni12}, energy storage \cite{Barton04,kim2009optimal}, and market (re)design \cite{Weber2010,nair2014}.
+A recent work on the analysis of temperature constraints in a discrete-time setting is~\cite{Kersulis2015}.

 The paper is organized as follows.
 In Section~\ref{sc: model}, we describe our model for power injections, line currents and line temperatures.
-Sections~\ref{sc: current} and~\ref{sc: temperature} constitute the core of the paper: we develop and characterize large deviations-based capacity regions for line currents and line temperatures, respectively, and provide explicit expressions in the particular case that the power injections follow a multivariate Ornstein-Uhlenbeck process.
+Sections~\ref{sc: current} and~\ref{sc: temperature} constitute the core of the paper: we develop and characterize large deviations-based capacity regions for line currents and line temperatures, respectively, and provide explicit expressions in the particular case that the power injections follow a multivariate OU process.
 In Section~\ref{sc: numerics}, numerics for the OU case are presented.
 We summarize and discuss future directions in Section~\ref{sc: conclusions}.
+Proofs are reported in the Appendix.